danzerca/implications-of-ai/README.md

 >
 > *Hint: Create a list of potential questions that people are likely to ask!*

+Potential questions:
+1. How should automated systems be designed to ensure fairness and equity?
+2. What are the primary information security risks associated with AI?
+3. What is the role of the National Institute of Standards and Technology (NIST) in AI?
+4. How can structured feedback about content provenance be used to improve AI systems?
+5. How are feedback mechanisms utilized to verify AI system performance?
+6. How can evaluations involving human subjects in AI applications be conducted?
+7. How can national security risks be addressed in AI systems?
+8. How can organizations manage national security risks in AI systems?

 ✅ Deliverables:
 1. Describe the default chunking strategy that you will use.

+In order to answer the variety of questions expected from people, I will use a character text splitter, splitting on new lines with a chunk size of 500 and a chunk overlap of 40.
+Character text splitters are useful for text that contains line breaks, like the PDFs provided.

 2. Articulate a chunking strategy that you would also like to test out.

+I would also like to test out a recursive text splitter, splitting on new lines with a chunk size of 500 and a chunk overlap of 40.
+A recursive text splitter is ideal for maintaining context and readability.
+It produces more coherent chunks by respecting natural language structures.

 3. Describe how and why you made these decisions

+I chose the character text splitter because it is a simple and effective way to split the documents.
+I am choosing to also test the recursive text splitter because it is a more complex way to split the documents that has the potential to improve the performance of the RAG system.
+Character text splitters focus on strict size limits, while recursive text splitters prioritize preserving logical context and structure within those size constraints.

 ## Task 2: Building a Quick End-to-End Prototype
 **You are an AI Systems Engineer.**  The SVP of Technology has tasked you with spinning up a quick RAG prototype for answering questions that internal stakeholders have about AI, using the data provided in Task 1.